 This course surveys the market and institutional factors that affect decisions about employment.
 Econ 3100 is a 3-credit course designated Quantitative Intensive.
-In accordance with this designation, students will develop the skills to interpret and critically assess labor issues presented in academic and popular publications using text, graphic, and algebraic expression.
+In accordance with this designation, students will develop the skills to interpret and critically assess labor issues presented in academic and popular publications using text and graphical expression.
 There are no prerequisites for this course.